 How the information is packaged and delivered will greatly influence the response of your audience.

-Using the techniques above to deliver a bad news presentation you will enhance your reputation and ultimately your career.
+Using the techniques above to deliver a bad news presentation will enhance your reputation and, ultimately, your career.

 How Can You Present Bad News?